-In this regard, the non-executive directors session assists the lead independent director in his role.
+In this regard, the non-executive directors session assists the chairman of the board of directors and the vice-chairman, in their respective roles.

 The non-executive directors session may be called upon to handle the following situations:

 - 1. conflict between the board and the management team; - 2. non-compliance with the code of corporate governance; - 3. inability of the executive corporate officer to carry out his duties as the result of an accident or his death; - 4. proven breach of the code of ethics on the part of the executive corporate officer.